 What it means if it's high?

-Active days above 5 mean the team is overworked and may be heading towards exhaustion or worse, burn-out.
+Active days above 5 days would mean the developers in the team are overworked and may be walking towards exhaustion or worse, burn-out.

 Flashy Reviews